It might, if one of these 6 situations applies to you.

 - You can combine loans and save: Refinancing may make sense if you can merge a primary mortgage and home equity loan into a single fixed-rate mortgage, spreading the payment out over the length of the loan.

-- You’ll eliminate PMI: If you’re paying private mortgage insurance (PMI) because you couldn’t put 20 percent down when you bought your home, but the property has since increased in value, refinancing may help you get rid of PMI – and save you money, according to the National Association of Realtors (NAR)®.
+- You’ll eliminate PMI: If you’re paying private mortgage insurance (PMI) because you couldn’t put 20 percent down when you bought your home, but the property has since increased in value, refinancing may help you get rid of PMI – and potentially save you money.
 If the new loan can account for less than 80 percent of your home’s value, borrowers generally won’t have to pay PMI.

 - Refi-related expenses are reasonable: It’s not uncommon to have to pay 3 to 6 percent of your outstanding principal in refinancing fees, according to the Federal Reserve.
 These costs differ across the country, and the amount you’d need to pay could significantly affect how much you’d save by refinancing.
 So be sure to do your research and crunch the numbers to ensure a refi is worth it.

 - Your financial situation may score you a better deal: Some of the best refinancing candidates have 10 to 20 percent equity in their home, a regular source of income and a good credit score, according to Consumer Reports magazine.
 If you’ve improved your score enough to qualify for a lower rate, the Federal Reserve says refinancing may make sense.
 On average, having a credit score of at least 720 will get you more attractive rates.
 You can check your credit score at TransUnion®, Equifax® and Experian®.